 Matt Palmer is a Tennessee native with an extraordinary musical gift.
-He’s an electric guitarist turned classical and holds degrees from MTSU and Appalachian State; he’s currently finishing up a DMA at the University of Arizona.
+He’s an electric guitarist turned classical and holds degrees from MTSU and Appalachian State and holds a DMA from the University of Arizona.
 Matt is known for ridiculous scale technique, which he explains in the videos below.

 I had the privilege to see Matt in concert at the WIU Guitar Festival.
 The performance was outstanding.
 Matt’s superior technical skills only serve as a vehicle for him to showcase his mature sense of musicianship and musicality.
 Be sure to check out his debut CD, Un tiempo fue Italica famosa, which features works by Rodrigo, Turina, Tárrega, Rudnev, Ponce, and Rak.

 - Matt explains the beginnings of his scale technique

 - Matt outlines his scale system